scrabbletank/farhome-rules/rulesdoc.md

 A portable set of tools required to brew potions over a campfire.
 During a long rest you may attempt to brew a single potion or poison if you have the right ingredients, or you may search your surroundings for ingredients.

-Based on your surroundings you you may make a normal Survival skill challenge, increasing or decreasing the difficulty based on how barren the wilderness is.
+Based on your surroundings you you may make a normal Survival skill challenge, increasing or decreasing the difficulty based the abundance of the wilderness.
 Searching takes 1 hour.
 On success roll 2 superior dice, adding up their total successes, with criticals counting as 3 successes.
 You gain a number of ingredients equal to the successes in your survival check.

 ##### Wilderness Survival Rewards
 | Area | 6 | 5 | 4 | 3 | 2 | 1 | 0 |